-7.4.1 Compute relevant moments, probabilities and other distributional quantities for collective risk models.
-(C3)

-- 7.4.2 Compute aggregate claims distributions and use them to calculate loss probabilities.

-Apply Panjer recursion and Fast Fourier Transform as numerical methods.
-(C3) - 7.4.3 Evaluate the effect of coverage modifications (deductibles, limits and coinsurance) and inflation on aggregate models.
-(C3)
+- 7.4.1 Compute relevant moments, probabilities and other distributional quantities for collective risk models.
+(B3) - 7.4.2 Compute aggregate claims distributions and use them to calculate loss probabilities.
+(B3) - 7.4.3 Evaluate the effect of coverage modifications (deductibles, limits and coinsurance) and inflation on aggregate models.
+(B3)